AXIHIXA/Memo/notes/cpp/effective_cpp_notes_02_more_effective_cpp.md

 ### 📌 Item 32: Program in the future tense

+Future-tense thinking simply adds a few additional considerations:
+- Provide complete classes, e.g., virtual destructor, even if some parts aren’t currently used.
+  When new demands are made on your classes, you’re less likely to have to go back and modify them.
+- Design your interfaces to facilitate common operations and prevent common errors.
+  Make the classes easy to use correctly, hard to use incorrectly.
+  For example, prohibit copying and assignment for classes where those operations make no sense.
+  Prevent partial assignments (see Item 33).
+- If there is no great penalty for generalizing your code, generalize it.
+  For example, if you are writing an algorithm for tree traversal, consider generalizing it to handle any kind of directed acyclic graph.

 ### 📌 Item 33: Make non-leaf classes abstract

+- Never write non-leaf concrete base classes to avoid problems like partial assignment via dereferenced polymorphic pointers.
+  Make non-leaf classes abstract
+  (e.g., by adding pure virtual destructors and implement them outside the class).

 Suppose you’re working on a project whose software deals with animals.